stronnag/mwptools/docs/manual/docs/Black-Ops.md

 # Anonymous Maps

-**mwp** povides a pseudo-map proxy that just gives you a black map (or user specified tile).
+**mwp** provides a pseudo-map proxy that just gives you a black map (or user specified tile).
 This may be useful for a number of use-cases:

 * privacy
 * general obstinacy